Kai Asakura: Rizin Fighting Federation

 Asakura made his Rizin debut on 29th December 2017, during RIZIN Fighting World Grand Prix 2017.
 Asakura was scheduled to fight the ZST Flyweight Champion Seiichiro Ito.
 Ito suffered a nasal fracture before the bout, and was replaced by Kizaemon Saiga.
 Kai won the fight in the second round after knocking Saiga out with a grounded knee.

-During Rizin 10, Asakura faced bantamweights, Manel Kape.
+During Rizin 10, Asakura faced bantamweight, Manel Kape.
 After suffering an early knockdown, he went on to win a split decision, which would be named as a Fight of the Month nominee for May of 2018 by MMA Junkie.

 Asakura was next scheduled to fight Thanongsaklek Tiger Muay Thai at Rizin 11.
 The fight was subsequently rescheduled for Rizin 13, after Asakura injured his right knee.
 At Rizin 13 and he won a unanimous decision.

 During RIZIN Heisei's Last Yarennoka!, Asakura rematched with Je Hoon Moon.
 Asakura won via unanimous decision.

 Asakura's face Ulka Sasaki. at Rizin 15.
 However, Sasaki had to pull out due to injury and was replaced by Justin Scoggins.
 Scoggins would then pull out of the bout after he suffered a meniscus and ligament tear in his knee.

 His next fight was scheduled for Rizin 18 as a non-title bout against the Rizin bantamweight champion Kyoji Horiguchi.
 Asakura would feint Horiguchi backward and landed a big right hand as Horiguchi was blitzing in.
 Following up with knees and punches, Asakura won the fight via knockout.

 Two months later he faced Ulka Sasaki at Rizin 19.
 Asakura dominated Sasaki, hitting the veteran with a right hand, and following up with grounded knees and soccer kicks and won the fight via technical knockout, as Sasaki was unable to continue due to a broken jaw.